ebolar/Farmer/README.md

 * Nice to be able to run this under Windows.
 Currently running this from WSL.
 * Code does not conform to the Open/Closed principle - how to do this with Bash?
 * Commands.InPath.
 Check if the required commands are in the PATH, eg ifconfig, ...

-***Farmer*** has been designed to allow you to start small and build out the environment to meet your needs.  ***Farmer***:

-1. Provides a **simple installation** that makes it easy to kick the tires.
+* ShowServers() generates a list of all servers in a particular group.
+* ShowGroups() generates a list of groups configured on the farm.
+* The ability to set the remote username for a server in the configuration, or at the command line.
+* Transports for cloud CLI's (eg AWS, Azure, Google).
+Should allow you to connect to either a VM or Container as if it is a standalone server.

-2. Leverages **standard distributed computing tools**.
+2. Leverages **standard distributed computing tools** so that you can configure your environment as you need it.
 The minimum requirement is ssh access to other members of the server farm, under the local username.
 The Networked sharing of resources is used to provide seamless integration for remotely running processes.
-3. Has a **flexible configuration** that supports grouping and classification of servers for different purposes.
-4. Has an **extensible command line interface** that allows you to construct your own distributed commands.